bernhold/doe-proposal-latex-template/README.md

 ### Facilities and equipment appendices

+You may not need both.
+Currently, `equipment/EQUIPMENT.tex` is setup to refer to the facilities appendix (since it is nominally required, you don't want to leave it out).
+But you can switch to using the institutional includes by changing what's commented in the file.
+You can also it manually if you prefer.  `facilities/FACILITIES.tex` is setup similarly, but the default is to use the institutional includes.

 These appendices are normally constructed as a section per participating institution, in the directories `facilities/` or `equipment/`.
 In this template, we iterate over the institutions (as defined in `CONFIG-institutions.csv`) and to a "smart include" of one file per institution with the same name as the acronym key given in the configuration file.

 The smart include will look for either a `.tex` file or a `.pdf` file, in that order.
 So for `ornl` it would first look for `ornl.tex` and if that's not found, `ornl.pdf`.
-If neither is found, a warning message is displayed at that location in the `proposal.pdf`.
+If neither is found, a warning message is displayed at that location in the `proposal.pdf`. **Note: filenames are case-sensitive on most filesystems.**

 The expectation is that each institution's contribution will be at the `\section` level (in LaTeX) and will start on a new page.  **PDF documents should *not* have page numbers** -- they will be added by the smart include process to be consistent with the numbering of the overall proposal.

 ### Data management plan and PIER plan appendices

-Content for these appendices can be added directly to `data-plan.tex` and `pier-plan.tex`, respectively.
+Content for these appendices can be added directly to `data-plan/DATA-PLAN.tex` and `pier-plan/PIER-PLAN.tex`, respectively.

 ## Modifications

 Of course you're free to modify anything and everything however you like.
 But a few notes that might help.

+### `acronyms.tex`

+Using a LaTeX package to help with acronyms can ensure that they get expanded on first use, wherever that happens.
+This template is set up to use the `glossaries` package for ths.
+But its use is entirely optional.
+I've seeded `acronyms.tex` with some DOE-related acronyms, but you're free to change or remove them.

+If you do use it, you should add acronym definitions to `acronyms.tex`.
+It is read in both the proposal and the project summary.
+If you don't want to use it, you can ignore it or delete it.

 ### `preamble.tex`

 Contains all of the package inclusions, many macro definitions (e.g., the smart includes used in the facilities and equipment appendices).
 This includes many of the commands needed to tweak the spacing and other formatting of the LaTeX engine.
 In so far as reasonable, I've tried to stick (close) to the defaults for a standard LaTeX report in 11pt.
 But if (when?) you need to start tweaking for space, you'll find most of what you can play with here, but commented out.

 This is also the place to define new macros that are used elsewhere in the document.

-### `summary-cover.tex`

-If you have a very long list of investigators, you may need to change how the table is presented here.

-### `collaborative-supplement.tex`

-DOE asks for a lot of stuff here, and my understanding is that it all goes on a single page.
-In addition to being very terse (and maybe referencing within the main body of the proposal?), you might need to tweak things here to conserve space.